Natural Health

 “Reverse Dippers” Have an Increased Risk of Alzheimer's about undefined

-Checking your blood pressure with your own home monitor is a sensible health practice.
-But, of course, you can't do this while you’re asleep.
-Now, new research reveals that this might be the most important time to take a blood pressure reading.
-You see, blood pressure varies over 24 hours and should dip during the night.
-If it goes up—called reverse dipping— you’re at increased risk of not only heart disease, but dementia.
-Let’s take a closer look at the findings from recent research and what they mean to your health.
-Blood pressure, like many of the body’s most important processes, should follow a circadian rhythm.
-That means during sleep a healthy blood pressure reading is ten to 20 percent lower than readings taken during the day.
+Like many of the body’s most essential processes, blood pressure should follow a circadian rhythm.
+That means a healthy blood pressure reading is ten to 20 percent lower during sleep than readings taken during the day.
 This nocturnal fall is called dipping.
 But some people, called “non-dippers”, either experience no fall at all or their blood pressure falls by less than ten percent.
 Researchers consider this harmful - even more so if blood pressure actually rises during sleep.
 Reverse dipping is frequently seen in people who already have hypertension, but it can also occur in those who have perfectly normal blood pressure readings.
 While reverse dipping is already an accepted measure of increased cardiovascular risk, new research shows just how important an indicator it is.

 The Most Important Indicator of Cardiovascular Risk?